 The size of your trust will increase as units are sold and your trust will acquire additional portfolio securities.
 When additional units are created, the existing portfolio will be replicated to the extent practicable.
 When your trust buys securities, it may pay brokerage or other acquisition fees.
 You could experience a dilution of your investment because of these fees and fluctuations in security prices between the time units are created and the time your trust buys the securities.
 When your trust buys or sells securities, it may place orders with and pay brokerage commissions to certain directed brokers that sell units or are affiliated with your trust or the trustee.
 REPORTS.
 The trustee or your financial professional will make available to you a statement showing income and other receipts of your trust for each distribution.
-Each year the trustee will also provide an annual report on your trust's activity and certain tax information accessible through the sponsor's website at https://www.smarttrust.com and retrievable by CUSIP.
-You may also request a copy of the annual report to be sent to you by calling the sponsor at (800)-428-8890.
+Each year the trustee will also provide an annual report on your trust's activity and certain tax information.
 You can request copies of security evaluations to enable you to complete your tax forms and audited financial statements for your trust, if available.